SAP-archive/teched2020-DEV161/exercises/ex8/README.md

 ## Exercise 8.7 Make a Change in the Project.

 1. Go to your development space in 'Business Application Studio'.
-2. Navigate to `productsinventory/webapp/i18n/i18n.properties` file.
+2. Make a small change - for example navigate to `productsinventory/webapp/i18n/i18n.properties` file. and change the `appDescription`.
-3. Change the `appDescription`.
 ![Change Description](./images/change_description.png).

 4. Open the Source Control: Git